jarrara/Store-Test/README.md

 5.The percentage based discounts do not apply on groceries.

-6. A user can get only one of the percentage based discounts on a bill.
+6.A user can get only one of the percentage based discounts on a bill.

 Solution: